-- The Newcastle Libraries' Service has been awarded £5,000 by the Tinder Foundation's Library Digital Inclusion Fund.
-Money will enable Newcastle City Council and YHN to deliver targeted digital skills training sessions to tenants. - Following the removal of Newcastle City Council's cashiering service from Customer Service Centres there is some capacity in Customer Service Centres to support people to adapt to the withdrawal of the cashiering function and the move to more online transactions.

-- Newcastle libraries can provide individual support to residents making online Universal Credit claims.
-During Q2 no referrals were made to the service for support.
-This is due to support to make a claim being provided by the DWP. - The Newcastle Libraries Service has removed the time limit of 14 hours per week from public access PCs. - Techy Tea Parties take place on the last Thursday of the month at Newcastle City Library.
-To find out more, or to book a place, visit Newcastle Libraries' event webpage. - Individual one-to-one online taster sessions are offered at all libraries across the city.
-For further information, phone the Newcastle Libraries' Service Enquiry Centre on 0191 277 4100.
+- The Newcastle Libraries Service has been awarded £5,000 by the Tinder Foundation's Library Digital Inclusion Fund.
+Money will enable the Council and YHN to deliver targeted digital skills training sessions to tenants. - Following the removal of the Council's cashiering service from Customer Service Centres we have increased Floor Walker capacity in Customer Service Centres to support people with the withdrawal of the cashiering function and the move to more online transactions. - Newcastle Libraries can provide individual support to residents making online Universal Credit claims.
+During Q2 there were no referrals were made to the service for support.
+This is due to enhanced support to make a claim being provided by the DWP. - Newcastle Libraries have removed the time limit of 14 hours per week from public access PCs. - Techy Tea Parties take place on the last Thursday of the month at Newcastle City Library.
+To find out more, or to book a place, visit Newcastle City Libraries' event webpage. - Individual one-to-one online taster sessions are offered at all libraries across the city.
+For further information contact the Newcastle Library Service Enquiry Centre on 0191 277 4100.